-One of my first priorities as District Attorney was to establish a Citizens Academy where members of our community could come and learn about the criminal justice system and the work we do at the District Attorney’s Office.
+One of my first priorities as District Attorney was to establish a Citizens Academy where members of our community could learn about the criminal justice system and the work we do at the District Attorney’s Office.
 We held our first academy in the fall of 2013.
 The free eight-week program gives an inside look into how a homicide case is investigated and prosecuted and also includes presentations on juvenile crime, the coroner’s office, crime scene investigations, DNA, victim-witness services and the diversion program.
 This has become an annual event and we will hold our seventh academy in September 2019.

 Fraud Prevention Seminars